SEO

 Competition Analysis

-Search for your target keywords.
-Who ranks on page one?
+Search your target keywords.
+Who shows up on page one?

 Search Intent Mismatch

-Informational vs. transactional.
-Someone searching “how to fix leaky faucet” wants a tutorial, not a plumber.
-Your plumbing service page won’t rank because it doesn’t match intent.
+Tutorial vs. service.
+Someone searching “how to fix a leaky faucet” wants a YouTube video, not a plumber.
+Your plumbing page won’t rank.
+Wrong intent.

-Local vs. general.
-“Best CRM software” is a national informational search.
-“CRM consulting Houston” is what you actually want.
+Broad vs. local.
+“Best CRM software” is a national search.
+“CRM consulting Houston” is local.
+Target local.

-Specificity mismatch.
-You’re targeting “lawyer” when you should target “Houston family law attorney” or even “child custody lawyer in Katy.”
+Too broad.
+Stop targeting “lawyer.”
+Target “Houston family law attorney” or “child custody lawyer in Katy.”

 Level 4 Diagnosis: Algorithmic and Penalty Issues